2vnanaware2/-NEURAL-STYLE-TRANSFER/README.md

 Optimization:
 A random image is initialized and iteratively updated using gradient descent to minimize the total loss and produce the stylized output.

-#Content image with name vv2.jpg
+#Styled image with name vv2.jpg
 ![Image](https://github.com/user-attachments/assets/fc789e94-e91e-4e0d-8f3b-99cdab25b6a2)

-#Style image with name vv1.jpg
+#Content image with name vv1.jpg
 ![Image](https://github.com/user-attachments/assets/32f6f8a0-a1be-4e70-97ac-f4a1e4fed5b7)

 #output